Ares-Developers/Ares-docs/new/attacheffect.rst

   recreated on the unit itself.
 Negative values do not renew the effect.
   Defaults to :value:`0` (immediately).

+:tagdef:`[TechnoType]AttachEffect.ForceDecloak=boolean`
+  Whether units will be forced to decloak when the AttachEffect gets applied (useful for non-damaging anim-based AttachEffects).
+Defaults to :value:`no`.

+:tagdef:`[TechnoType]AttachEffect.DiscardOnEntry=boolean`
+  Whether the AttachEffect will be removed when the unit is removed from the map (entering a building or another unit).
+Defaults to :value:`no`.

 The following tags are valid on Warheads only:

 :tagdef:`[Warhead]AttachEffect.Cumulative=boolean`